spearbit/armory/Readme.md

 <h1 class="center" style=""> Who are we? </h1>

-Spearbit is a decentralized network of expert security engineers offering reviews and other security related services to Web3 projects with the goal of creating a stronger ecosystem.
-Our network has experience on every part of the blockchain technology stack, including but not limited to protocol design, smart contracts and the Solidity compiler.
-Spearbit brings in untapped security talent by enabling expert freelance auditors seeking flexibility to work on interesting projects together.
+Spearbit is a distributed network of industry-leading security researchers tackling the most complex and mission-critical protocols across web3.
+Our network has extensive experience on every part of the blockchain technology stack.

 # Table of Contents
 - [Content Overview](#Content)